 Visit some of the Best Torquay Beaches

 2. Go Rockpooling – Come and explore the incredible marine life that lives in Torbay’s rock pools.
 Find wriggly starfish, anemones and crabs in the rockpools.
 Some great ones are Meadfoot Beach and Corbyn’s Head, only a few minutes walk from TLH.
 More about the wildlife

 4. Fly a Kite on Torre Abbey – You don’t even need to spend money buying a kite as there’s a great page here on how to make one out of recycling materials!
 Torre Abbey Meadows is a great open space for kite flying!

-6. Visit the Geoplay Park, Paignton – Divided into 4 areas for different age groups and different play experiences, this fantastic play park also tells the story of the four critical geological time periods in Torbay’s history.
+5. Visit the Geoplay Park, Paignton – Divided into 4 areas for different age groups and different play experiences, this fantastic play park also tells the story of the four critical geological time periods in Torbay’s history.
 Toddlers can ride on a trilobite and swing over a wetpour sea plus play on the seesaw, climbing hut, trampoline and spinner bowls.
 Older children can use the giant climbing net, towers, play huts, a six way swing, climbing logs and stilts and climbing trees.

 Explore the Surrounding Countryside and Woodlands

 6. Haldon Forest – Located just outside Exeter.
 As the forest begins to wake up what better time to immerse yourself in the sights, sounds and smells of spring.
 Our easy access trails are perfect for wheelchairs, pushchairs and mobility scooters, so plan a day of fresh forest air.